 1. Quality Time During Pregnancy

 One of my sorority sisters, Heather, is a dog trainer.
 I booked a session with her before baby arrived because I wasn’t sure what to do about the barking and wanted tips for introducing baby.
+You can click site if you want your dog to learn this skill as well.
 She is moving to Oregon, but I’ve included her e-mail if you live in that area and want to hire her!
-Heather@poochespals.com
+Heather@poochespals.com.
+You can also visit our top-rated doggy daycare facility.

 Once we were home from the hospital, Paul made sure to take Peaches on daily walks to keep her exercise level up.
 We all know a tired dog is a good dog! 😉 When dogs get restless that is when they can act up.
 If someone won’t be home to take your dog on a walk, I’d really recommend a dog walker or asking a neighbor or friend to help.
 People ask to help a lot once you bring a baby home and sometimes you aren’t sure what to ask for help with.
 If a friend loves your dog, ask if they would want to take them on a walk for 15 minutes!